markszulc/experience-manager-learn.en/help/tutorials/develop-spa-react/integrate-spa.md

     });
     ```

-    `index.js` is the entrypoint of the SPA. `ModelManager`, provided by the AEM SPA Editor JS SDK, is responsible for calling and injecting the `pageModel` (the JSON content) into the application.
+    `index.js` is the entrypoint of the SPA. `ModelManager` is provided by the AEM SPA Editor JS SDK.
+It is responsible for calling and injecting the `pageModel` (the JSON content) into the application.

 ## Add a Header component {#header-component}